RobTillaart/Currency/README.md

 - **char \* yuan64(int64_t value)**

-### float Wrapper functions
+### float/double Wrapper functions

-Experimental - not tested
+Experimental, has limitations.

 All assumes 2 decimals except bitcoin which has 6.
+The accuracy of a float is just 7 digits.
+On some platforms (e.g. UNO R3) float == double so it one gets rounding errors.

 - **char \* bitcoinf(double value)**
 - **char \* dollarf(double value)**